PTSD: National Center for PTSD

 Prolonged Exposure (PE) is one of the most studied treatments for PTSD.
-Based on the large number of studies showing it is effective, PE has the strongest recommendation as a treatment for PTSD in every clinical practice guideline.
+Based on the large number of studies showing it is effective for use across diverse patient presentations, PE has the strongest recommendation as a treatment for PTSD in every clinical practice guideline.
 PE is a trauma-focused psychotherapy that works to treat PTSD in patients with complicated presentations, including those with comorbidities such as substance use disorder.

-PE works to modify the fear structure through exposure and habituation to the feared but relatively safe stimulus (e.g., staying at a gas station or thinking about the memory until the distress response diminishes).
-Exposure to the stimulus activates the fear structure and allows the client to learn that:
+PE works to modify the fear/emotion structure through exposure and habituation to the feared (or avoided due to another negative emotional reaction) but relatively safe stimulus (e.g., staying at a gas station or thinking about the memory until the distress response diminishes).
+Exposure to the stimulus activates the structure and allows the client to learn that:

 - Memories and reminders of the trauma are not dangerous and can be experienced without significant distress.